BerndiVader/MythicMobsExtension/README.md

 		Shoot any Entity.
 Use it like the original MythicMobs projectile mechanic.
 In addtion use pentity or pobject to choose any Entity.
 Since v1.11 you can use pspin to spin the entity where pspin=VALUE value is the speed.

+	MythicProjectile:

+		Shoot any MythicMobs mob as a projectile.
+In addition use poption or pmythic to choose a existing MythicMobs mob.
+See example for details.

 ```
 ItemProjectile:
   Skills: